 One of the benefits of blogging is getting cool stuff in the mail to try.
 Wanna know what I got?
 The cutest little camera cookie cutters in the cutest little packaging.
 Wanna know what I made?
 You probably figured it out from that photo up there and your powers of logic.
 The cutest little camera cookies.
-Since I’ve taken the liberty of declaring an edible camera trend, it’s a good thing these exist since I am just that influential.

-But first, here’s how I made my cookies.
 The outline stamp is very handy dandy for decorating these with royal icing, as the design is there for you to trace.
 However, I opted to make mine from fondant.

 *The cutters come with a cookie recipe, though I just used my own cookie dough recipe.
 Use store-bought fondant from the craft store or specialty stores (like Sur la Table), or make your own fondant.
 For food coloring, I suggest Americolor Soft Gel Pastes (Super Black, Egg Yellow, Sky Blue, and Electric Green used here).

 Roll out chilled cookie dough, cut out the cameras and use the outline stamp to gently impress the outline.
 (The outline part isn’t necessary since the fondant will cover the cookies, but I wanted to test it out.
 It worked.)

 Divide fondant and tint desired colors.
 To color fondant, add a few drops of food coloring to a handful of fondant and knead well, adding more coloring as needed.
 Use confectioner’s sugar to prevent sticking.
 I made yellow, lime green, blue, black and dark gray (made with black coloring).
 The fondant was already white.